Heider Balance under Disordered Triadic Interactions

 In the case of strong disorder (big variance), weights are so diverse and values can be far away from the mean value of probability distribution ($\mu=1$).
 Therefore, unlike the main idea of the mean-field method, the environment of triads is not homogeneous and each triad is experiencing different fields due to its surroundings.
 It means we do not expect the mean-field method to works well in this case.
 The remarkable effect of variance in the stability of the network will be addressed in the proceeding sections where we compare the simulation and analytical results.
 In the next section, we will see in detail that the variance is playing a crucial role in either achieving a reasonable analytical solution or its agreement with simulation.
-Finally, we calculate the mean value of triads, $r\equiv\langle S_{ij}S_{jk}S_{ki}\rangle$, by considering the mean-field approximation (see Appendix \ref{appendix})
+Finally, we calculate the mean value of triads, $r\equiv\langle S_{ij}S_{jk}S_{ki}\rangle$, by considering the mean-field approximation (see the Appendix)

-Based on the Hamiltonian Eq. (\ref{eq1}) the energy is the mean value of weighted triads, $E = \langle\sum_{i>j>k}J_{ijk}S_{ij}S_{jk}S_{ki}\rangle$, which can be written in the form of
+Based on the Hamiltonian Eq. (\ref{eq1}) the energy is the mean value of weighted triads, $E = - \langle\sum_{i>j>k}J_{ijk}S_{ij}S_{jk}S_{ki}\rangle$, which can be written in the form of

-where the coefficient ${N}\choose{3}$ indicates the number of triads in the network, $P(J_{i})$ is the probability density of finding a triad with weight $J_{i}$ and $r_{i}$ is the average of triads of weight $J_{i}$.
-Again considering \textit{continuous case} energy equation can be written in the following form
+where $P(J_{i})$ is the probability density of finding a triad with weight $J_{i}$ and $r_{i}$ is the average of triads of weight $J_{i}$.
+Again considering \textit{continuous case} energy equation can be written in the following form:

-[Fig. \ref{fig:fig3}.b] pictures the analytical solution of energy for $\sigma=0.1$ and its simulation result.
+[Fig. \ref{fig:fig3}.(b)] pictures the analytical solution of energy for $\sigma=0.1$ and its simulation result.
 There is a reasonable agreement between simulation and analytical solutions.